-I’m thrilled to learn that “Still Alice” by Lisa Genova will make it to the big screen to help spread awareness of Alzheimer’s disease, and even more thrilled to see such a top notch actress as Julianne Moore involved with the project.
+I’m thrilled to learn that “Still Alice” by Lisa Genova will make it to the big screen as a movie to help spread awareness of Alzheimer’s disease, and even more thrilled to see such a top notch actress as Julianne Moore involved with the project.
 This early-onset story will go a long way in educating the public that this disease is not just for the elderly and that a cure must be found.

 How about you, are you excited to hear this novel will be made into a movie?

 This is an unusual and startling perspective to witness this disease from, and the description of this film reminds me of the book Still Alice by Lisa Genova, although much farther along in the progression of the illness.
 I have this set on my DVR already to watch, check your local PBS listings and search for the program “Independent Lens” to find it.
 I’ll share my thoughts after I watch it, and I’d love to know what you think about it too.
 Please check it out and come back to comment.